principal library of the Apostolic See

 ANGLICAN RITE OF THE UNIVERSAL CHURCH

 also known as the Pontifical Library, is the principle library of the

-Patriarchal See of the Stato Pontificio and Coadjutorship of Rome
+Apostolic See of the Stato Pontificio and Coadjutorship of Rome

 (Anglican Patriarchate, Anglican Rite Roman Catholic Church).
 Housed